-- If anyone in your group has been feeling unwell or had flu-like symptoms in the past week, reschedule your trip.
+- If anyone in your group has been feeling unwell or had flu-like symptoms in the past week, or have been advised to isolate due to a positive COVID-19 test, reschedule your trip.

 - Remember and practice the three Ws: WEAR a face mask, WAIT 6 feet from others, and WASH your hands or use hand sanitizer often.
 People are required to wear face coverings in public spaces in NC: inside all buildings regardless of distance, and outdoors where physical distancing of six feet is not possible.
-As passage on sidewalks can be narrow, it’s best to keep masks on while using sidewalks during business hours.
+Masks are also required in restaurants when not actively eating or drinking.
+As passage on sidewalks can be narrow, people should keep masks on while using sidewalks during business hours.

 - Reserve your activities in advance to allow our accommodations, restaurants, and attractions to prepare for your visit.
-It’s a good idea to call ahead to confirm services and/or operating hours at any business.
+It’s also a good idea to call ahead to confirm services and/or operating hours at any business, both because status may change due to Covid-19, and current restrictions may lead to variations.
+For example, dining rooms must close by 10pm, but restaurants may choose to offer takeout after 10pm.
 For attractions and recreation activities in particular, check on any new protocols ahead of time so you know what to expect.

 - Bring your own personal protective equipment such as hand sanitizer and masks.

 - Leave no trace.
 With more visitors seeking respite and distance in our natural spaces, the impact to these places is growing.
 Plan ahead for your trip into nature, respect the wild, physically distance from others, and pack out all trash.

 - Be patient and kind.
 Our locals are doing everything possible to welcome you safely this season.
 Check ins and preparations may take slightly longer than usual, so account for that in your plans.